spex-xray/spex-help/source/models/pdem.rst

 points.
 SPEX then interpolates in the :math:`\log T_i - \log y_i` space
 on a finer grid using splines.
-That temperature grid on which the data are being evaluated has a fine mesh: step size is about 0.10 in :math:`\log T` (finer is not usefull because uniqueness is no longer guaranteed), with the additional constraint that the number of mesh points is at least :math:`n` and not larger than 64 (practical limit in order to avoid excessive cpu-time).
+That temperature grid on which the data are being evaluated has a fine mesh: step size is about 0.10 in :math:`\log T` (finer is not useful because uniqueness is no longer guaranteed), with the additional constraint that the number of mesh points is at least :math:`n` and not larger than 64 (practical limit in order to avoid excessive cpu-time).
 The emission measure distribution is then simply scaled in such a way that its sum over the fine mesh equals the total emission measure :math:`Y` that went into the model.

 ..
-Warning::At least one of the :math:`y_i` values should be kept frozen during fitting, when :math:`Y` is a free parameter, otherwise no well defined solution can be obtained!
+Warning:: At least one of the :math:`y_i` values should be kept frozen during fitting, when :math:`Y` is a free parameter, otherwise no well defined solution can be obtained!
 If :math:`Y` is fixed, then all :math:`y_i` can be free.